ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-railway.md

 Without this retry logic, the first serverless function invocation fails because the database connection doesn't establish fast enough.
 Subsequent requests succeed once the connection pool warms up, but initial deployments require this workaround.

-Railway didn't need this code, the persistent container maintains the database connection from startup, so initialization runs reliably on the first attempt.
+Railway didn't need this code; the persistent container maintains the database connection from startup, so initialization runs reliably on the first attempt.

 #### Vercel: SSL Certificate Issues with Supabase